-Students in the BSHCA degree completion program may receive credit for up to six courses taken while enrolled in other degree programs of New England College, subject to the restrictions on grades received and establishment of course equivalency, as described in this section.
+Students in the Bachelor of Science in Healthcare Administration degree completion program may receive credit for up to six courses taken while enrolled in other degree programs of New England College, subject to the restrictions on grades received and establishment of course equivalency, as described in this section.

-If a D grade is received in the first course of a two-course series (such as Accounting I and II) and a C- or better grade is received in the second course, credit will be granted for both courses, subject to the 12- credit limit noted above.
+If a D grade is received in the first course of a two-course series (such as Accounting I and II) and a C- or better grade is received in the second course, credit will be granted for both courses, subject to the 12-credit limit noted above.